Get help with Properly Disposing of Tires from your Stream Team Clean-Up Event!

 Joplin Recycling Center – Southwest Missouri

-If you clean up Shoal Creek, Turkey Creek or Center Creek, the Joplin Recycling Center will dispose of tires from your cleanups at no charge.
+If you clean up Shoal Creek, Turkey Creek or Center Creek, the Joplin Recycling Center may dispose of tires from your cleanups at no charge.
 You may also be able to dispose of other recyclable hazardous waste items such as pharmaceuticals, sharps, household chemicals, batteries, and appliances.

 Teams will need to contact Mary Anne Phillips, Joplin Recycling Coordinator, at (417) 624-0820, ext.
 501 prior to drop off so that arrangements can be made.
 Please let the Recycling Center managers know how much you appreciate this generous support! |